netxms/netxms-doc/admin/appendix.rst

   * - RADIUS.Server
     - Host name or IP address of primary RADIUS server.
     - none
     - No
+  * - RADIUS.ServiceType
+    - Value for Service-Type attribute in RADIUS request.
+Value of 0 will exclude service type from request attributes.
+    - 8
+    - No
   * - RADIUS.Timeout
     - Timeout in seconds for requests to RADIUS server